 Notice of additional IP Interactive service

-The advanced cable STB is required to notify subscribers when an IP interactive service has been added.
+The advanced cable STB is required to support functionality to notify subscribers when an IP interactive service has been added.

 Display functions for web/interactive service

 Web Browsing

 The advanced cable STB and/or the second screen device are required to have the capability to display web pages.
 It is required to have a function to receive the URL input and other information from the search site on the web access screen indicated on the screen through the RCU or the software keyboard displayed on screen.
 It is also required to support password control to restrict the direct input of URLs.
 The advanced cable STB is required to support latest version of browser and protocols.